Twisted Eclipse

 • This targeting behavior mirrors how Air Horns and Pebble's Ability attract Twisteds, though her ability does not have Stealth-reducing properties.

-How to deal with Twisted Eclipse in Dandy's World?
+How do you deal with Twisted Eclipse in Dandy's World?

-Completing 100% Research on Twisted Eclipse unlocks the Moon Pack Heirloom trinket.
+Twisted Eclipse unlocks the Moon Pack Heirloom trinket at 100% Research.